jfoucher/planck-6502/docs/index.md

 ### Contraints and requirements

-The constraints for it's design were the following:
+The constraints for its design were the following:

   - Minimum board size, 2 layers, as that is what is cheapest to have fabricated.
   - Easily extensible with for example: